arbitraryexecution/forta-bot-templates/templates/transaction-failure-count/README.md

 example, `"Uniswap"` may be abbreviated `"UNI"` and `"SushiSwap"` may be abbreviated `"SUSH"`, etc.

-6. `blockWindow` (required) - The Integer value for this key corresponds to how long failed transactions should be counted for against a contract's failed transactions limit before being removed.
+6. `blockWindow` (required) - The Integer value for this key corresponds to how long failed transactions should be counted against a contract's failed transactions limit before being removed.

 7.  `failedTransactions` (required) - The Object value for this key corresponds to contracts that we want to monitor the number of failed transactions for.
 Each key in the Object is a contract name that